educationnull/thejaspher.github.io/_drafts/vulnhub-imf-draft.md

     <!-- I couldn't get the SQL working, so I hard-coded the password.
 It's still mad secure through. - Roger -->
     </form>

+At this point it looks like this is the form I'd have to exploit to get the rest of the flags.

+## Exploitation

-So I'm guessing that I have to do the following things:
+Based off of Enumeration I will probably have to do the following things:

 1. Brute force the username, probably using the names found on the public page
 2. Brute force the password OR
 3. SQL injection to display the hard-coded password.